 Restricting all attendee communication to a single area can make it quite difficult for presenters and moderators to manage.
 Sadly, this often leads to a messy Q&A session with questions being overlooked, repeated, and no way for moderators to prioritize.

 Moderators have to continuously scroll through the chat feed and try to determine whether each message was a comment, a question directed to another attendee, or an actual question for the presenter.

-In the example to the left, the attendees have tried to overcome this by typing “QUESTION” at the beginning of their messages.
+In the example above, the attendees have tried to overcome this by typing “QUESTION” at the beginning of their messages.

 Conferences i/o’s Social Q&A™ feature acts as a lighthouse, guiding moderators and attendees through a sea of questions.

 With Conferences i/o attendees can ask questions but they can also “vote up” other questions they’re interested in.
 This modern form of crowdsourcing gives presenters insight into what is most important to the entire group, allowing them to maximize the value of the time dedicated to Q&A.

 Q&A Moderators can delete or hide duplicate questions, mark questions as complete once they’ve been answered, and privately highlight questions they feel are especially significant.
 Moderators can also sort the questions based on popularity, recency, etc.